canonical/maubot-operator/docs/explanation/charm-architecture.md

 ## Container

-Configuration files for the container can be found in the respective directory that define the rock, see the section above.
+Configuration files for the container can be found in the respective directory that define the rock.

 ### NGINX